Which Size of Gallbladder Stone is Dangerous?

 Can stones be prevented?

-Is surgery the only treatment for stones?
+Is surgery only option for this condition?

-Can you live without the organ?
+Can you live without this organ?

 Are stones a sign of an unhealthy diet?